 As long as the batteries are installed in the appropriate equipment, they are not considered HAZMAT, but loose spare batteries have to be packed in such a manner that shortening is impossible by e.g. covering the poles with tape.
 The quoted IATA regulation says, that you may not put medium sized spare batteries into your checked baggage.
-You can have two spares in your carry on.
+You may be allowed to have two spares in your carry on - HOWEVER, THIS DEPENDS ON THE AIRLINE.
+CHECK RULES FOR LITHIUM BATTERIES WITH THE AIRLINES YOU ARE USING.